bluedotimpact/wordpress-to-airtable-cms/README.md

 ## Tidy up project data with AI

 1. Run `AIRTABLE_API_KEY=pat123.def ANTHROPIC_API_KEY=sk-ant-abcd npm start fix-projects` (with your Airtable access token and Anthropic API key)

+## Check project rendering on the new site

+1. Run `AIRTABLE_API_KEY=pat123.def ANTHROPIC_API_KEY=sk-ant-abcd npm start check-rendering` to check if projects render properly on the new site
+2. The script will print any problematic pages to the console with detailed issues